jrcarter/Image_IO/README.md

 # Image_IO
 Output in BMP, PPM, and QOI formats; input in BMP, GIF, JPG, PNG, PNM, QOI, and TGA formats

-Package Image_IO provides the ability to input and output images.
+Package Image_IO.Operations provides the ability to input and output images.

 Uncompressed BMP is a universal format and can easily be converted to compressed formats.
 PPM is intended to be a set of portable formats, but lacks support by default on some platforms.
 QOI is a lossless compressed format, but not widely supported.